-This technique should work with any Kurzweil sampler which supports SCSI and 2GB volumes, and any modern (Windows, macOS, and Linux) operating system.
+This technique should work with any Kurzweil sampler which supports SCSI and volumes 1GB or larger, and any modern (Windows, macOS, and Linux) operating system.

 Important: While Linux and macOS will directly see all four SCSI2SD volumes without any issues, only the first SCSI2SD volume will be visible under any Windows OS previous to Windows 10 build 1703!
 See the end of this document for a simple and effective workaround on earlier versions of Windows.